Sashiko Pattern Kagome

 The pattern is also said to bring balance to opposing powers like light & dark, yin & yang.
 Source in Japanese

-Stitching directions for the sashiko pattern kagome
+Stitching advice for the sashiko pattern kagome

 The kagome pattern is stitched with straight lines coming from three different directions.
 Though it takes some time, it is easy to stitch and thus perfect for beginners.